sellout/sellout.github.com/_posts/2020-02-26-RIO-response.md

 ## Why not `ReaderT`?

-So, I agreed that `ReaderT` doesn't buy us anything (and, in general, transformers should be seen as instance selectors), but I don't see how `ReaderT` is a problem compared to `RIO`.
-If we're using
+So, I agreed that `ReaderT` doesn't buy us anything (and, in general, transformers should be seen as instance selectors) and `RIO` is a slightly-more-constrained newtype that is used instead in order to give us better instances.

+But the same reasons to avoid `ReaderT` in the first place still apply to `RIO`.

 ## Some notes on the `Has` typeclasses